waynelinks/webdock/README.md

 Success!
 ```

-Note: `.examples` are adjusted to my private machine
+Note: `.examples/` are adjusted to my private machine